wb2osz/direwolf/README.md

 	sudo make install
 	make install-conf

 This gives you the latest development version.
+Leave out the "git checkout dev" to get the most recent stable release.

 For more details see the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**

 ### Linux - Using apt-get (Debian flavor operating systems) ###

 Results will vary depending on your hardware platform and operating system version because it depends on various volunteers who perform the packaging.
+Expect the version to lag significantly behind development.

 	sudo apt-get update
 	apt-cache showpkg direwolf